andyguestysj/prog03/_docs/topics/5-cstruct/cstruct-07-tasks.md

    alternative on replit [https://replit.com/@andyguest/cStack](https://replit.com/@andyguest/cStack)
 3. Convert the stack and code so that it stores `char`s instead of `int`s
 4. Write a function that takes a char array as a parameter and returns a char array with the original string backwards.
 Use a stack to do this.
 5. Write a function that takes a char array string as input.
 The input is made up of letters, spaces and asterisks.
 Parse the string character by character.
 If the character is a letter or a space push it to the stack.
-If it is an asterisk, pop it from the stack and print it.
+If it is an asterisk, do not add the asterisk to th stack, instead pop the top of the stack  and print it.
 Test your function with this string "TH\*E L\*L\*AMA CO\*ME\*S FIRST"
-6. Modify your function from 8 so that after you've finished parsing the string you pop and print everything from the stack.
+6. Make a new function that reverses a string (from 4) and then processes it based on the asterisks (as in 5).
+Then after you've finished parsing the string you pop and print everything from the stack.
 Test it with "SH\*E\*KLL\*OFL\*O\*"

 Extra Challenge